Acoustic Foam.

 Read More »

-cylinder of grey sponge like foam.
+Cylinder of grey sponge like filter foam.

 Reticulated Foam